-At least 9 of these credits must be in upper division courses.
+At least 2 of these credits must be in upper division (300-400 level) courses.

-A cumulative grade point average overall of 3.20 or above
+A cumulative grade point average overall of 3.3 or better

-A grade point average in courses giving credit in International Studies of 3.30 or above
+A grade point average in courses giving credit in International Studies of 3.4 or better

 Demonstrated competence in a foreign language, measured by completion of the BA requirement (2 years) of courses in a foreign language.